This article is no longer maintained, so its content might be out of date.

 Mozilla Rally is a program led by Mozilla to better understand the Web, how people interact with it, and how people use their browsers.
 It is currently available in the Firefox browser through an add-on you can download from the official website.
-See About Mozilla Rally to learn how to install the add-on.
+See the About Mozilla Rally article to learn how to install the add-on.

 Table of Contents

 What data does Mozilla Rally collect?

 This includes information about gender, race/ethnicity, education level, household income, and zip code.
 This is optional, and you can choose the type of data you want to share with every study.

 Your Device’s Technical Data